aagoos/cs326-final-team-pi/docs/milestone2.md

 ## /recipes DELETE
 Deletes a recipe with the given ID from the database.
 Does nothing if no recipe has the given ID.

-Example DELETE request: `curl -X DELETE localhost:8080/recipes?id=5`
+Example DELETE request: `curl -d '{"id": 5}' -H 'Content-Type: application/json' -X DELETE localhost:8080/recipes`

 Example response:
 HTTP 200: OK